Jamie Siddons

 James Darren Siddons (born 25 April 1964) is an Australian cricketer, renowned for his involvement in Sheffield Shield first-class cricket over a 16-year career.
 He initially played for Victoria, and later for South Australia.
-He is currently a professional cricket coach and the batting coaching advisor for the Bangladesh National Cricket Team.
+He is currently a professional cricket coach with the Sri Lanka women's national cricket team.

 Playing career

 On 23 November 1997 he broke David Hookes' Shield run record of 9,364, going on to make 10,643 runs in 146 games.
 He is now the third highest run-scorer in the Shield's history, behind Darren Lehmann and Jamie Cox.
 He is considered by some to be one of the finest batsmen in Shield competition not to receive a regular international spot, having been given just one opportunity to represent Australia in a One Day International (ODI), in 1988, scoring 32.
 Siddons was selected as a reserve for the 1987 Cricket World Cup.

-Siddons played two games for the Sydney Swans Australian rules football club in 1984.
+Siddons was a member of Victoria's victorious Sheffield Shield team in 1990/91 and was captain of the South Australian cricket team team that defeated the Western Australia cricket team in the 1995/96 Sheffield Shield final at Adelaide.

 Coaching career

 On 28 October 2007 Siddons was named the coach of the Bangladesh national cricket team.
 He left Bangladesh when his contract expired after the end of the 2011 World Cup, in which the team failed to qualify for the quarter-finals.
 In June 2011, he was appointed as coach of the Wellington Firebirds in New Zealand.
-Currently he is serving as the batting coach for the Bangladesh national cricket team appointed by Bangladesh Cricket Board on a primary contract of two years starting from February 2022.
+In February 2022 he was named as batting coach for the Bangladesh national cricket team appointed by Bangladesh Cricket Board on a primary contract of two years.
+In March 2026 he took charge of Sri Lanka women's team on a one-year contract.

+AFL Football

+Siddons grew up in Robinvale, Victoria and played Australian Rules Football with the Robinvale Football Club and won the 1983 Sunraysia Football League best and fairest award, the McLeod Medal.
+Siddons was then recruited by the Sydney Swans and played two AFL games for the Sydney Swans in 1984.